toggl-open-source/toggldesktop/docs/win/timeline-view.md

 2) Time entries - displays time entry block whose placement and height corresponds to the time entry start and end time.
 3) Activity - displays tracked activity as 15 minutes chunks.
 It's possible to see the list of activities hanging the mouse over the activity block.

+When a day is chosen in the date picker (today by default), the API call follows `SetViewTimelineDay`.
+API in its turn calls the delegate `toggl_on_timeline` passing the time entries and the timeline data for the selected day.

 ## Time entry block

 Time entry block corresponds to each time entry, includes a rectangle (whose height corresponds to time entry duration) and all time entry information: description, project name, client, tags.

 The implementation can be found in `TimelineTimeEntryBlock.xaml`and `TimelineTimeEntryBlock.xaml.cs` in `ui/controls` and `TimelineBlockViewModel.cs` in `ui/ViewModels`.

+Clicking on time entry block triggers edit popup opening.

 ## Running time entry block